johnnykv/heralding/README.rst

 Data access
 -----------

-The Hive part of the system is operational and are currently collecting data.
+The Honeypot part of the system is operational and are currently collecting data.
 Members of the `The Honeynet Project <http://www.honeynet.org/>`_ can gain access to this data by subscribing to the *beeswarm.hive* hpfeeds channel, or preferably access the data through the `Mnemosyne <https://github.com/johnnykv/mnemosyne>`_ `REST api <http://johnnykv.github.com/mnemosyne/WebAPI.html#resources-as-of-version-1>`_.

 Lead developer